rileslovesyall/pantry_api/product_plan.md

 *How do those characteristics factor into project/app/idea?*

 My main target user is anyone who cans food at home.
-They are often middle-aged to older folks, which does often mean that they are not as technoligically inclined, though that's all the more reason to have something easier than a complicated Excel spreadsheet for them to play with.
+They are often middle-aged to older folks, which does often mean that they are often not as technoligically inclined, though that's all the more reason to have something easier than a complicated Excel spreadsheet for them to play with.
 However, there has been a resurgence in home preservation among younger people, so an app would appeal to them.
 Also, something that can help bolster the home canning